 For the majority of collectors, there’s no better card than Charizard.
 It has the greatest nostalgic value, and top options could be worth even more in the long run.

-The 1999 Base Set Charizard helped to start the hobby before the turn of the millennium, and I can still remember how popular it was when it first came out.
+The 1999 Base Set Charizard helped to start the hobby before the turn of the millennium.
+I can still remember how popular it was when it first came out.

 Local shops had taken to ripping packs themselves, selling the cards as singles.
-A 1st Edition Charizard could be had for $150, and I used to look at it in the display cabinet every day.
+A 1st Edition Charizard could be had for $150.
+I used to look at it in the display cabinet every day.
 As it turns out, it would have been a steal at that price.

 After losing our original set of holos, we’ve slowly started building up our collection of Charizard’s once again.
-It’s one of the safer cards to pick up in terms of long-term values, as there’s always going to be a market for one of the most recognizable cards of all-time.
+It’s one of the safer cards to pick up in terms of long-term values.
+There’s always going to be a market for one of the most recognizable cards of all-time.